FixzyXqw/Nelian-Client/ReadME.md

 # Nelian Client

-**Nelian Client** is a lightweight, performance-focused Minecraft client built around a simple principle: stay out of the player's way.
+**Nelian Client** is a lightweight, performance focused Minecraft Client and Launcher.

 ## Why Nelian?